evolvingstuff/vdw2/content/posts/cancer-survival-is-poor-if-vitamin-d-is-less-than-20ng-every-study-showed-benefit-review.md

 * [Mayo clinic starting Cancer RCT using grossly inadequate 2,000 IU of vitamin D – Sept 2013](/posts/mayo-clinic-starting-cancer-rct-using-grossly-inadequate-2000-iu-of-vitamin-d)

-* <a href="/posts/overview-cancer-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Cancer and vitamin D">Overview Cancer and vitamin D</a> which has the follow chart
+* [Overview Cancer and vitamin D](/posts/overview-cancer-and-vitamin-d) which has the follow chart

  **A high percentage of all cancer deaths are prevented by a high enough level of vitamin D in your bloodstream**